Category:

 • Secure contract storage: Encrypted storage with permission controls.

-• AI-powered search: Quickly finds key terms and clauses.
+• AI-powered search: Quickly finds key terms and clauses using artificial intelligence.

 • Automatic alerts & reminders: Tracks renewal dates and important deadlines.